ibm-cloud-docs/FileStorage/managing-file-storage.md

 {: help}
 {: support}

-“Authorized” hosts are hosts that are given access to a particular volume.
+“Authorized” hosts are hosts that are granted access to a particular volume.
 Without host authorization, you can't access or use the storage from your system.
 Authorizing a host to access your volume generates the username and password.

 You can authorize and connect hosts that are located in the same data center as your storage.
 You can have multiple accounts, but you can't authorize a host from one account to access your storage on another account.
 {: important}